HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-02-09-blog-reboot/index.md

 ## GitHub Markdown Theme

-When it comes to aestetics the GitHub Flavored Markdown is hard to beat.
-Simple style that get's the job done, that is already familiar to the technical readers.
+When it comes to aesthetics the GitHub Flavored Markdown is hard to beat.
+Simple style that gets the job done, that is already familiar to the technical readers.
 Embedded code and syntax highlighting work well, and are polished in general: